 The coronavirus pandemic (Covid-19) is the greatest global health emergency in living memory.
-Lockdown and social distancing, as well as fears about our own health and that of those we care about, has affected the way we go about our daily lives.
+Restrictions and social distancing, as well as fears about our own health and that of those we care about, has affected the way we go about our daily lives.
 In a crisis we know things can feel uncertain and overwhelming, but one thing is clear: small acts can make a huge difference.

 1. Stay connected

-We’re all being asked to stay at home for a period of time, and even longer for those at higher risk.
 Being unable to socialise in person doesn’t mean we must stop socialising altogether.
 We’re lucky enough to live in a digital age and there are a multitude of resources that can help you stay connected to others.

 So, make the most of technology and keep in touch with friends, family and supportive others over the phone, video messaging apps, email or social media.
 Why not make plans to video chat with people or groups you'd normally see in person?
 Remember, you’re not alone and people care.